The following is intended for readers 18+

 If the thought of sharing the nitty gritty details of your sex life with a stranger is enough to kill your libido, well, I don’t blame you.
 Trust me, I remember how insanely awkward I felt the first time I bought up something sex related to my therapist!

 While opening up about such an intimate topic to anyone can be awkward, coming clean about the issues you’re dealing with to a therapist can be super-beneficial to your sex life.
 After mustering up the courage to bring up the awkward sex talk with your therapist, you can reap big-time benefits.
-Here are 5 ways therapy can help improve your sex life, as told by 5 people who have experienced it first hand.
+Here are 5 ways in-person or online therapy can help improve your sex life, as told by 5 people who have experienced it first hand.